 Structure and Time Commitment

-The Knowlton Mentor Program is not a job placement program.
-Mentors are not expected to open doors to specific jobs (or any job) for their Mentees.
+- The Knowlton Mentor Program is not a job placement program.
+Mentors are not expected to open doors to specific jobs (or any job) for their mentees.

 For more information, see the Mentor Guide

-Mentor registration for the 2020-21 school year closes on September 15, 2023.
+Mentor registration for the 2023–24 school year closes on September 15, 2023.

-The number of students accepted into the program is not guaranteed, and is dependent upon Mentor registration.
-When pairing Mentors and Mentees, preference will be given to Honors students and students in their final year at Knowlton.
+The number of students accepted into the program is not guaranteed and is dependent upon mentor registration.
+When pairing mentors and mentees, preference will be given to Honors students and students in their final year at Knowlton.

-Mentee registration for the 2019-20 school year is September 28, 2020.
+Mentee registration for the 2023–24 school year is September 15, 2023.

-Please review the Goals Worksheet below to get an idea of what to expect.
-If it becomes clear at that meeting that the expectations of the mentor and mentee do not align, please notify Alumni Relations and Events Coordinator Louisa Morris and we will do our best to re-assign you.
+Please review the Goals Worksheet for an idea of expectations.
+If it becomes clear at your first meeting that the expectations of the mentor and mentee do not align, please notify Elle Dutton, and we will do our best to re-assign you.